 Many other tourism-heavy cities around the country have similar laws and ordinances.

 A list of legal short term rentals is in the link below:

 Making a few extra bucks by renting out the guest room to random travelers may be refreshingly easy thanks to websites like Airbnb that list and book the rooms, but homeowners should be aware of local ordinances and tax collection requirements.

 “Unregistered, unlicensed individuals or entities that rent out rooms without a license are breaking the law,” said Mavis Early, a spokeswoman for the Greater New Orleans Hotel and Lodging Association.
 New Orleans has a city ordinance prohibiting “short-term rentals” that are not hotels or a small bed and breakfast type inn.

 It is illegal to rent a French Quarter property for fewer than 60 days and fewer than 30 days for properties outside of the French Quarter, said Ryan Berni, press secretary for Mayor Mitch Landrieu.

-Filed under: BlightStat Meetings · Tags: bayou, bayou st john, faubourg, faubourg st john, fest, fsjna, housing, jazz, jazz fest rental, New Orleans, orleans, rental, short, short term rental, temporary, term
+Filed under: BlightStat Meetings, Featured · Tags: bayou, bayou st john, close to jazz fest, fair grounds, faubourg, faubourg st john, fest, fsjna, house, housing, jazz, jazz fest rental, New Orleans, orleans, party, rental, rentals, short, short term rental, temporary, term